Eventually Constant and stagnating functions in non-Lindel\"of spaces: and

-Theorem \ref{thm0} shows in particular that $\mathsf{EC}(\omega_1,\R)$ holds.
-In this section, we first investigate which spaces satisfy $\mathsf{EC}(X,\R)$, and when does $\mathsf{EC}(X,\R)$ imply $\mathsf{EC}(X,Y)$.
+In this section, we mainly investigate the $\mathsf{EC}$ property.
+Theorem \ref{thm0} shows in particular that $\mathsf{EC}(\omega_1)$ holds.
+We first investigate which spaces satisfy $\mathsf{EC}(X)$, and when does $\mathsf{EC}(X)$ imply $\mathsf{EC}(X,Y)$.
 (Our results have similarities with those in \cite[Section 7]{Nyikos:1992}.)
 Then, we look for properties of $Y$ that imply or are implied by $\mathsf{EC}(Z,Y)$ when $Z$ is similar (in some way) to $\omega_1$.
 The notions of C-closedness and isocompactness will be central (see definitions below).